aquasecurity/kube-bench/README.md

 To run the tests on the master node, the pod needs to be scheduled on that node.
 This involves setting a nodeSelector and tolerations in the pod spec.

-The default labels applied to master nodes has changed since Kubernetes 1.11, so if you are using an older version you may need to modify the nodeSelector and tolerations to run the job on the master node.
+The default labels applied to master nodes have changed since Kubernetes 1.11, so if you are using an older version you may need to modify the nodeSelector and tolerations to run the job on the master node.

 ### Running in an AKS cluster